 Clutch servo fitted, ready for hoses

-Vacuum reservoir fitted below the wing, photo taken though the top plastic vent
+Vacuum reservoir fitted below the wing, photo taken through the top plastic vent

-Vacuum hoses connected and ready to add clutch fluid and bleed the system
+Vacuum hoses are connected and ready to add clutch fluid and bleed the system

 Bleeding the clutch system

 After the new clutch servo was fitted and the new hydraulic pipes all connected, we filled the clutch master cylinder with Dot 4 fluid and tried to bleed the system by pushing the pedal and opening and closing the bleed nipple on the slave cylinder.
 This didn't work so we used a power bleeding kit which is supposed to be used on a spare tyre to provide pressure.
 As we have an airbrush kit which runs from a diving bottle, we used this as it allows very good control over airflow and the pressure is regulated at 20 psi to force the brake/clutch fluid through the new pipes and cylinders.

 The diving bottle and regulator which was set at 20psi to push the fluid into the system

 Bleeding the clutch complete